 However, when I travelled west through New Zealand, South America and Costa Rica, I had a secret dream of studying art in Europe.
-When I lived in Amsterdam for a year, I studied at Gerrit Rietveld Academie to help make my portfolio.
+I lived in Amsterdam for a year, and I studied at Gerrit Rietveld Academie to build my portfolio.
 Uniarts Helsinki was the only place I applied to.
 It is an amazing dream come true that I study printmaking here now.

 What did you think about the admissions process?

 The admission process was really cool and helped me develop my professional artistry.
 My projects coalesced into a defined form within my portfolio.
 With names, meaning and descriptions.
-My portfolio and letter of admission were strong with time and effort.
-During that time I got to create my studio concept, Studio Mokii.
+With time and effort, my portfolio and letter of admission became strong.
+During that time, I got to create my studio concept, Studio Mokii.
 You can view my art on my Instagram page.
 I still find it hard to conceptualise how only a small percentage of applications are accepted here!

 How did you prepare for the interview?

 I spoke to myself out loud the answers to questions I thought I would be asked.
-I set up my Zoom camera to have a good lighting and background with some of my art.
+I set up my Zoom camera to have good lighting and some of my art in the background.
 I picked my outfit, and planned my hair and makeup.
-I had learnt the Finnish phrase ‘mulla on juuret Suomessa, kahvia ja pullaa,’ which I said in the interview.
-I also meditated and grounded myself in calm.
+I had learnt the Finnish phrase “mulla on juuret Suomessa, kahvia ja pullaa”, which I said in the interview.
+I also meditated and grounded myself in calmness.

 What did you think about preparing for the advance assignments?

 The beginning of the pandemic coincided with the admission time.
-In a way I was fortunate because I had much more time to focus on my art.
-So, every day I kept myself healthy, and gave all of my time to projects and ideas.
-Looking back to this admission time it is a very special memory.
+In a way, I was fortunate because I had much more time to focus on my art.
+Every day I focused on keeping myself healthy, and gave all of my time to projects and ideas.
+Looking back to this admission time, it is a very special memory.

-What has it been like to study here, and what has your experience of Helsinki been?
+What has it been like to study at Uniarts Helsinki, and what has your experience of Helsinki been like?